flexa-script/interpreter-prealpha1/README.md

         - [ ] Stack
         - [ ] Dict
     - [ ] Util?

+## Known bugs
+- [ ] When a struct is passed by parameter, it can't be assigned as null, it occurs because it's passed just the strcut reference and not the variable
+- [ ] Parser can't handl unary assign operators when its inside a expression, as declaration expression its work (eg print(i++))

 ## Errors
 - Errors has CP prefix, eg. CP9999